BetterThanTomorrow/calva-fmt/README.md

 File issues or send pull requests.
 You can also find us in the #editors and #vscode channels of Clojurains Slack.

-## Parinfer and Auto-adjust cursor on new lines
+## Parinfer and auto-adjust cursor on new lines

-Calva Format and Parinfer is mostly friends, but they can conflict when this extension tries to adjust the cursor position when a new line is entered.
-If you are using Parinfer you probably don't need this feature of Calva Format, and can disable it in your user settings:
+Calva Format and Parinfer are mostly friends, but they can conflict when this extension tries to adjust the cursor position when a new line is entered.
+The good news is that if you are using Parinfer you probably don't need this feature of Calva Format, and can disable it in your user settings:

 ```json
     "calva.fmt.autoAdjustIndentOnNewLines": false